wzslr321/grpc-go-flutter/README.md

 entered by user and performing it on a wikipedia to scrap some information. (ok, scrapping is not implemented yet, I'll do it when I get some sleep).

-If you fins something that can be improved, I'd be grateful for a Pull Request.
+If you find something that can be improved, I'd be grateful for a Pull Request.
 Also feel free to reach out to me on Discord - Creatix#9999 - in order to discuss anything.

+<h3> I am currently working on a bigger <a href="https://github.com/wzslr321/road_runner"> open-source project </a> in a similar stack - Golang, gRPC, Flutter, Docker...
+If you want to colaborate, feel free to reach out to me! </h3>

 ---